Close Menu

 She sat down, brushed the dust off her leggings, and looked straight at me.

-That’s when she taught me everything I needed to know about how to build confidence in children.
+That is when she taught me everything I needed to know about raising resilient kids.

 The Message in Her Eyes

-She had just experienced the freedom to try, fail, and figure it out on her own.
+She had just experienced the freedom to try, fail, and figure it out on her own terms.

 A confident young girl sits on a dusty rock and points her finger directly at the camera, demonstrating childhood resilience and determination.